 By the time you uncover their stealth operations, they will have accessed business secrets, confidential communication, and personal information from your databases.
 In such a scenario, you’ll have no option but to pay the ransom because the data they collected could cripple your company.

 But it doesn’t have to be this way.
 Implementing continuous round-the-clock security measures and policies protects your company from threats and vulnerabilities.
-To begin with, it’s crucial to understand factors that make you an ideal target for a ransomware attack and why you need ransomware protection:
+To begin with, it’s crucial to understand the factors that make you an ideal target for a ransomware attack and why you need ransomware protection:

 - Endpoints have outdated software.
 Outdated software means you don’t get the latest security patches and are more exposed to cybercrimes.

 - You are not updating your operating systems.
 Again, old versions do not have updated security controls.